UP cops arrest 3 who duped techie with '12.5 million pound' e-mail offer | Law-Order

 - India

-The Uttar Pradesh police have arrested three men for allegedly duping a Noida-based software engineer of Rs 60 lakh on the pretext of making him heir of 12.5 million pounds of a fictitious London resident, officials said.
+The Uttar Pradesh police have arrested three men for allegedly duping a Noida-based software engineer of Rs 60 lakh on the pretext of making him the heir to the fortune of a fictitious London-based NRI, officials said.
+The techie was told he would be richer by 12.5 million pounds, they said.

 The accused were held on Friday from Bareilly district by officials of the Cyber Crime Police Station Noida over the con job that started two years ago, they said.

-"Subsequently, Varshney started getting emails from email IDs such as 'United Kingdom Attorney' and 'Netix Bank London' asking him to complete some documental formalities," police said.
+"Subsequently, Varshney started getting mails from email IDs such as 'United Kingdom Attorney' and 'Netix Bank London' asking him to complete some documental formalities," police said.

 An FIR was lodged in the case and investigation taken up, leading to the arrest of Akeeluddin (30), Anees Ahmed (23) and Asleem Khan (23) – all native residents of Bareilly district, they said.